-Pacific Petroleum is part of the downstream petroleum and lubricants industry.
-This industry includes:
+Matthews Petroleum is part of the downstream petroleum industry.
+This industry includes;

-- Fuel and lubricants wholesale businesses, who source transport fuels in fuel trucks from terminals and depots to clients on farms, construction sites and service stations, and - Fuel retail businesses, who retail transport fuels to customers at service stations.
+- Fuel wholesale businesses, who source transport fuels in fuel trucks from terminals and depots to clients on farms, construction sites and service stations, and - Fuel retail businesses, who retail transport fuels to customers at service stations.
 There are approximately 7,300 retail fuel sites, or service stations, in Australia